Niklas Bunzel

 Skills

-- Industry Knowledge: Machine Learning, Adversarial ML, Digital Signatures, IT-Forensics, Cryptography, PKI
+Machine Learning, Adversarial ML, Digital Signatures, IT-Forensics, Cryptography, PKI

 - Programming Languages: Python, C#/.Net, PHP